-Vast deposits of oil and natural gas (particularly natural gas) classified as ‘unconventional resources’ were virtually untapped until the expertise and technology required to access them was mastered.
-The impact of this revolution has altered U.S. and global economies profoundly.
+Vast deposits of oil and natural gas (particularly natural gas) classified as ‘unconventional resources’ were virtually untapped until the expertise and technology required to access them were mastered.
+The impact of this revolution has altered the U.S. and global economies profoundly.
 Its effects still resounding worldwide, many wonder whether the shale revolution will continue for years or decades unabated.

-1. Conventional vs. Unconventional Resources
+1. The United States Shale Revolution: Conventional vs. Unconventional Resources

-Prior to the U.S. Shale Revolution vast amounts of unconventional resources—including shale oil and gas—lay dormant in the earth, the processes too inefficient and expensive to consider viable.
+Before the U.S. Shale Revolution vast amounts of unconventional resources—including shale oil and gas—lay dormant in the earth, the processes too inefficient and expensive to consider viable.
 Conventional resources remained the easiest way to bring cheap, reliable, on-demand energy to the world.

 1.1 Conventional Resources